Head of School

 Chris Gallas was born and raised in Saint Louis, Missouri.
 She attended Saint Louis University and earned her Bachelors in Sociology and Education with an emphasis in Math and Science.
 Chris is married with four daughters.
 She is an avid St. Louis Cardinals fan and enjoys traveling, photography, kayaking, and playing Scrabble.

 Kate is originally from Annapolis, MD.
 She has a brother and a sister, both younger.
 She moved to Tuscaloosa and received her Bachelor’s Degree in History and English from The University of Alabama in 2011, and just recently finished her Master’s Degree in Secondary Education from Samford University here in Birmingham.
-She loves working with students individually to help them meet their goals and is very excited to be working with Bruno’s 7th and 8th Graders!
-At 24 years old, Kate coaches girl’s lacrosse on the side, enjoys traveling, and being outdoors.
+She loves working with students individually to help them meet their goals and is very excited to be teaching Bruno’s 7th and 8th Graders!
+At 25 years old, Kate coaches girl’s lacrosse on the side, enjoys traveling, and being outdoors.
 She loves college football and usually watches ESPN as her morning news.
 She also loves keeping track of current events with her students!

 Evelyn is originally from Colombia, S.A.
 She has 3 children and a grandson.
 She went to college in Colombia (Javeriana University) and did Pre-med, then she received her degree in Child Development & Early Childhood Education.
 She has been working with children for the last 24 years in this country and 14 years with JBMA.
 She worked in Colombia with the government for a few years, helping children with disabilities, teaching them how to read and write.
 At the same time she was the assistant at a television program for children “El Mundo de los Ninos” (The Children World).
 In this country she has worked in various settings: Montessori, Traditional and ESL programs.
 She has dedicated many years of her life to children and she loves them!
 She feels she can help them in many ways.
 Her purpose is to help them feel secure and loved, to make it easier for them to learn.
 Her curriculum allows the child to experience the joy of learning.